I Spit on Your Grave: Critical response

 I Spit on Your Grave received several negative reviews from critics.
-Roger Ebert gave the film no stars, referring to it as "A vile bag of garbage ... without a shred of artistic distinction," adding, "Attending it was one of the most depressing experiences of my life" and considered it the worst movie ever made.
+Roger Ebert gave the film zero stars, referring to it as "A vile bag of garbage ... without a shred of artistic distinction", adding, "Attending it was one of the most depressing experiences of my life" and considered it the worst movie ever made.
 Gene Siskel also considered it one of the worst films ever made.
 Critic Luke Y. Thompson of The New Times stated that "defenders of the film have argued that it is actually pro-woman, due to the fact that the female lead wins in the end, which is sort of like saying that cockfights are pro-rooster because there is always one left standing".

 A contributor to Encyclopedia of Horror notes that the film attracted much debate for and against, frequently involving people who clearly had not actually seen the film.
 "The men are so grossly unattractive and the rapes so harrowing, long-drawn-out and starkly presented, it is hard to imagine most male spectators identifying with the perpetrators, especially as the film's narrative structure and mise-en-scene force the spectator to view the action from Keaton's point of view.
 Further, there is no suggestion that she 'asked for it' or enjoyed it, except, of course, in the rapists' own perceptions, from which the film is careful to distance itself."
-The author continues that the scenes of revenge were "grotesquely misread by some critics", as Jennifer only "pretends to have enjoyed the rape so as to lure the men to their destruction," and that in these scenes, the film is critiquing "familiar male arguments about women 'bringing it on themselves' " as "simply sexist, self-excusing rhetoric and are quite clearly presented as such".
+The author continues that the scenes of revenge were "grotesquely misread by some critics", as Jennifer only "pretends to have enjoyed the rape so as to lure the men to their destruction", and that in these scenes, the film is critiquing "familiar male arguments about women 'bringing it on themselves as "simply sexist, self-excusing rhetoric and are quite clearly presented as such".